Common Ailments Scheme

 Furnace House Surgery has recruited a highly skilled pharmacist who can deliver safe, high quality, effective and efficient care to patients.
 As experts in medicines and their use, they play a crucial role in supporting patients to take those medications as part of a shared decision making process, as well as ensuring patients get the right medications.

 Having a pharmacist as part of the clinical team within a practice can relieve work pressure on GPs to free up time for the GP to spend with patients with complex medical needs.
 Pharmacists can play a significant role in managing patients with long term conditions such as asthma, diabetes and hypertension but can also be a resource in managing patients with complex medicines requiring frequent monitoring, patients with problematic polypharmacy or those with special medicine needs, for example in patients with poor kidney function.
+Our Community Pharmacist is Nigel Williams.

 A Pharmacist can resolve problems with medicines by: